Five things everyone forgets during a spring clean

 We often consider a spring clean to be just inside the home, but the garage is technically part of your home too!
 Aptly named the cemetery for broken toys, unwanted gifts and “works in progress” it’s all too easy to let it get out of control.

 Use the spring cleaning season to give your garage a complete overhaul.
-Remove old junk, donate usable goods to charity, and add a sense of order a space that’s traditionally one of chaos.
+Remove old junk (through a residential or commercial junk removal service), donate usable goods to charity, and add a sense of order a space that’s traditionally one of chaos.

 Spring cleaning season has begun, so there’s no time like the present to get started.
 Grab the family, make a chore chart, and let the deep cleaning begin!